tronprotocol/pm/TRON Core Devs Meetings/Meeting 19.md

 * Murphy

   Thank you very much for this share just that we can see from your slides.
 You showed us the background and the necessity that we could integrate TRON into Metamask.
 Just that during this meeting, we should more focus on the technical part.
 Before we have it do some homework that we know.
-Previously we wanted to integrate a trial with the Metamask, but we can see the JSON-RPC interface is different, its not possible。
+Previously we wanted to integrate a trial with the Metamask, but we can see the JSON-RPC interface is different, its not possible.

 * Zach